nixys/nxs-go-telegram/README.md

 ### InitHandler

 This handler is called when session has not been started yet.
 The main goal for this handler it's a do some initial actions (eg. check auth or something like) and return a first state session will be swiched to.

+### ErrorHandler

+This handler is called when any other handler returned an error.
+The main goal for this handler it's a do some common actions (eg. send user a message via Telegram) and return a new session state.

 ## Example of usage